 - Expert testimony

 If you've been charged with a felony, all hope is not lost.
-There are ways to diminish or even dismiss your charge.
+There are ways to diminish or even dismiss your charge by enlisting the help of a felony lawyer in Fairfax.
 Being charged with a felony is scary, daunting and overwhelming.
 You should consult with an experienced criminal defense attorney to begin building your defense as soon as possible.
 John Kassabian can help you understand your charges and build a strong defense.
 As a former prosecutor for Fairfax County and Prince William County, John understands how felony cases are presented, evidence is gathered, how the case will be presented and how to effectively defend against them.
 He will review all details of your case, work in your best interest and will fight to have your felony charges dismissed or reduced to a lesser offense.

 Don't navigate your felony charges without an experienced criminal defense attorney fighting by your side.
-Contact Kassabian & Kassabian, P.L.C., today for a free consultation with an experienced lawyer who can help you today in protecting your rights and future.
+Contact us today at (703) 750-3622 for a free consultation with an experienced lawyer who can help you today in protecting your rights and future.